Continual Learning for Instruction Following from Realtime Feedback: Continual Learning

 \subsection{Parameter Optimization}

-We use a contextual bandit policy gradient objective to maximize the expected immediate reward~\cite{Misra:17instructions}.
+The complexity of human feedback complicates reward attribution.
+We adopt a simple approach and maximize the immediate reward (i.e., a discount factor of zero).\footnote{We consider reward propagation (\autoref{sec:data}) to be part of the mapping of feedback to reward, so not considered as discounting in the learning objective.} This creates a contextual bandit scenario.
+Because of the costs of human interaction and our aim to rapidly improve through few interactions, we emphasize simplicity and use a REINFORCE-style policy gradient objective~\cite{Williams:92reinforce}.
 At the end of each round, we train from scratch using all the data observed so far $\bigcup_{\round' = 0}^{\round} \dataset_{\round'}$.
 We process the initial human demonstration data $\dataset_0$ to the same form as the reward data we get from user interactions, so we can use it seamlessly with the data we get from the rounds.
-For each action $\action$ and input instruction $\instruction$ and observation $\obs$ in $\dataset_0$, we create an example $(\instruction, \obs, \action, +1)$ by setting the action reward to $+1$.
+For each action $\action$ and input instruction $\instruction$ and observation $\obs$ in $\dataset_0$, we create an example $(\instruction, \obs, \action, +1)$; we consider all demonstration data as gold-standard, and set the action reward to $+1$.

 During round $\round$, the gradient for an example $( \instruction, \obs, \action, \reward )$ from dataset $\dataset_\round'$, $\round' \leq \round$ is: